danne931/akka-dotnet-bank/README.md

 1. Deposit
 2. Debit
 3. Registering a transfer recipient internal to the bank
+4. Registering a transfer recipient in a 3rd party bank for domestic transfers
-4. Transferring money to a registered recipient debits the sender and credits the receiver
+5. Transferring money to a registered recipient (internal to the bank) debits the sender and credits the receiver
+6. Transferring money to an account in a mock 3rd party bank demonstrates resilience in face of intermittent network issues.
+Integration with Akka circuit breaker allows our pending transfers to be reprocessed once the 3rd party bank is in a healthy state.
-5. Recurring maintenance fee for a period unless a qualified deposit found or a daily account balance threshold met.  *Typically 30 days but I've set it to 2 minutes for a faster feedback loop.
+7. Recurring maintenance fee for a period unless a qualified deposit found or a daily account balance threshold met.  *Typically 30 days but I've set it to 2 minutes for a faster feedback loop.
 For a faster feedback loop adjust the [config](https://github.com/danne931/functional-programming-in-csharp-banking-sample/blob/488cb3498b9255ef31145e94060049dac9eac3b1/CSharpWithLanguageExt/Account/AccountActor.cs#L45) to 40 seconds or so*
-6. Daily debit limit set by the customer
+8. Daily debit limit set by the customer
-7. Lock/unlock debit card
+9. Lock/unlock debit card

 ## UI
 I created a [simple](https://github.com/danne931/functional-programming-in-csharp-banking-sample/blob/main/FSharpWithAkka/wwwroot/js/account.js)